FREE LOFT INSULATION

 Is my Loft suitable for insulating?

-A full and thorough survey of the loft space is carried out, including a health and safety survey, to ascertain it’s suitability.
+A full and thorough survey of the loft space is carried out, including a health and safety survey, to ascertain its suitability.

 If Bats are present, you cannot have your loft insulated- it’s illegal.
-They are a protected species, and must not be disturbed.
+They are a protected species and must not be disturbed.
+However, the loft can be insulated during their “away period”.

 How is Free Loft insulation installed?